 Houses built during the Colonial era in Boxford, Massachusetts.
 Listings and images provided by the MACRIS site of the Massachusetts Historical Commission, and by Vision Properties for the Town of Boxford, with additional historical information from The Dwellings of Boxford, by Sidney Perley BOX.48, Dr. William Hale, Rev. William P. […]

-Groveland, MA was settled asthe East Parish of Bradford, a part of the town of Rowley in the early Colonial era.
-Before Bradford was separated from Rowley in 1672, it was called “Rowley on the Merrimack”, or just “Merrimack”.
-Bradford in turn was annexed by Haverhill in 1897 after […]
+Groveland, MA was settled as the East Parish of Bradford, a part of the town of Rowley.
+Before Bradford was separated from Rowley in 1672, it was called “Rowley on the Merrimack.”

-The town of West Newbury provides the following history: West Newbury’s history as a town began in 1635 when 23 men and their families, all from England, sailed through Plum Island Sound and up the Parker River, landing in Newbury.
-As more settlers arrived and families increased, land […]
+West Newbury’s history as a town began in 1635 when 23 men and their families, all from England, sailed through Plum Island Sound and up the Parker River, landing in Newbury.
+As more settlers arrived and families increased, land in Newbury became scarce, and some people moved westward to the “upper woods” beyond the Artichoke River.

 Merrimac sits on the Merrimack river abutting the southeastern border of New Hampshire.
 Settled by the English in 1638 as a part of Salisbury and later as a part of Amesbury around the village of Merrimacport, it was known throughout the seventeenth and eighteenth centuries as an agricultural and […]